alessandroleite/formulaj/README.md

 To contribute, follow this steps:

- 1. Fork this project.
+ 1. Fork this project
- 2. Add the progress label to the issue you want to solve (add a comments to say that you work on it).
+ 2. Add the progress label to the issue you want to solve (add a comments to say that you work on it)
- 3. Create a topic branch for this issue.
+ 3. Create a topic branch for this issue
- 4. When you have finish your work, open a pull request (use the issue title for the pull request title).
+ 4. When you have finish your work, open a pull request (use the issue title for the pull request title)

-Comments and contributions and comments are welcome.
+Comments and contributions are welcome.

 <h2 id="license">License</h2>

-Copyright (C) 2013 Contributors.
+Copyright (C) 2013-2015 Contributors.

 FormulaJ is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by